wp-plugins/child-theme-configurator/readme.txt

 * Added regex filter for non-printable (e.g., null) characters in input strings

 = 1.5.2.2 =
-* Fixed a bug introduced in v1.5.2(.1) that copied all of the parent styles to the child stylesheet.
+* Fixed a bug introduced in v1.5.2(.1) that copied all of the parent styles to the child theme stylesheet.
 This should only be an issue for 'background-image' styles that reference images in the parent theme and do not have child theme overrides.
 * Rolled back changes to the javascript controller that introduced a number of type errors.
 * Tweaked preview ajax call to handle ssl.